JoaoVMartinsFerreira/todoListProvider/README.md

 # In this project I used:

- • State Managemente with Provider \n
+ • State Managemente with Provider </br>
  • Storage with Flutter Secure Storage
  • Form validations
  • Dependency Managent